didalgolab/chartsy/README.md

 # **Chartsy|One** Open Source

-The project is an ongoing work in progress... help or support of any kind is muchly appreciated and welcomed.
+The project is an ongoing work in progress... help or support of any kind is appreciated and welcomed.

 ### Prerequisites
 * Java 17+